annemarie35/js-training/typescript-notes.md

 - [typescript&react example](https://www.freecodecamp.org/news/typescript-tutorial-for-react-developers/)
 - [predicates](https://www.freecodecamp.org/news/what-are-type-predicates-in-typescript/)
 - [generics](https://www.freecodecamp.org/news/how-typescript-generics-work/)

+TypeScript’s type system allows you to build new types out of existing ones using a large variety of operators, you can combine them [source](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html)

+## ADVICES
+- use TypeScript in 'strict' mode

 ## TS CONFIG FILE
 - Which version of EcmaScript should I use in the TypeScript configuration